 “Each May 17, as we mark International Day Against Homophobia, Transphobia and Biphobia, we shine a light on the amazing efforts of advocates around the world to raise up and protect LGBTQ+ people in their own communities.
 HRC is honored to support their inspiring work through our Small Grants Program.
 IDAHOBIT reminds us that around the world, millions of people still experience violence and discrimination simply for being who they are – but also that, when we work together, globally, we can fight back, save lives, and change hearts and minds to create a more equitable and inclusive world,"

-- said Jean Freedberg, HRC Director of Global Partnerships.
+- Jean Freedberg, HRC Director of Global Partnerships

 HRC’s Global Small Grants Program builds upon the principles of IDAHOBIT and its 2023 theme “Together Always: United in Diversity,” by providing practical support to members of our Global Leadership Network, an ever-growing group of some 200 LGBTQ+ advocates from nearly 100 countries.